pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 op getUser(id: string): User | NotFoundError;
 ```

-The `@raises` decorator is different from the [return type](#return-type) of [operations](#operation) in that it is used to document errors that may occur when accessing a property.

-This distinction is useful when a property itself may inherently produce errors, regardless of the [operation](#operation) in which it is used.
-For example, accessing a property that requires a network fetch or a permission check may result in errors.

 Using a union type, as [operations](#operation) do, does not allow for the same error semantic in model properties.
 Instead, such a type would be indicative of possible types for the property's _value_: